The Parallax II: Future Sequence

-The Parallax II: Future Sequence is the sixth studio album by American progressive metal band Between the Buried and Me, released on October 9, 2012.
+The Parallax II: Future Sequence is the sixth studio album by the American progressive metal band Between the Buried and Me, released on October 9, 2012.
 The album's concept is the continuation of the band's 2011 EP The Parallax: Hypersleep Dialogues.
 Paul Waggoner and Dustie Waring (guitars) described it as being their favorite release up to now, being mature, dynamic, and with various metal influences from 1970's progressive rock, to jazz and fusion.